rakshit-puri/Notepad_Clone/README.md

 # Files
 notepad.py - The main program.
-notepad.pyw - This is complementary file use to implement the New Window(Independent instance of code) feature.
+notepad.pyw - This is complementary file used to implement the New Window feature.
 notepad.ico - This is the icon file for Notepad Clone.
 transparent.ico - This is a transparent icon to replace the default tkinter icon.